danielonsombi/Web-Development-Bootcamp/ReadME.md

     When working with a middleware:
     - Use the app.use([path,] callback[,callback...]) method.
-    - It must be created before any if the route handlers.
+    - It must be created before any of the route handlers.
     - In the use method add your middleware in this case bodyparser and tell it the kind of data we want to pass and in our case is urlencoded since it is an html file.
 Inside the urlencoded set the extended to true or false.
     - Now every request has a body and we can use the req.body to access the submitted data.
     - Below is the code: